wp-plugins/affiget-mini-for-amazon/README.txt

 = Built by professionals =

-AffiGet is **engineered to work nicely with all well-behaved WordPress plugins and themes**.
+AffiGet is **engineered to work nicely with all well-behaved plugins and themes**.
+It can be easily extended with custom add-ons via strategically placed programmatic hooks.

-Its functionality can be easily tweaked and extended with custom plugins via strategically placed programmatic hooks.
+The plugin is thoroughly tested with the latest versions of *Firefox, Chrome, and Safari*.

-AffiGet *can be easily translated* to different languages (contributions would be most welcome!).
+AffiGet *can be easily translated* to different languages (contributions most welcome!).

 == Installation ==